 The mother fell on her knees, hands covering her face, crying.
 The father’s eyes were red with tears.
 But he comforted her.
 And little by little the mother calmed down, another girl came to their arms.
 They were not related by blood, but Ka’asume felt an immensity of love.
 The couple adopted a daughter.
 But then, the first daughter came back.

-She had changed, black hair, amber eyes and white face, as how Ka’asume saw her at the first place.
+She had changed, black hair, amber eyes and pale face, as how Ka’asume saw her at the first place.
 The daughter watched them from the shadows, and with her gaze, the simple line imagines of the version gained colours and shapes.
 The scene shifted, into a living room, the one in almost every household Ka’asume had seen on this planet.
 The mother and the little daughter was watching a box with moving imagines.
 The daughter watched them quietly from the window.
 Her silhouette was part of the night, and her steps soundless as the bats gliding through the summer wind.
 But, Ka’asume heard a meow and a hiss, the daughter stepped on something.
 Being alerted, the mother looked to the window.
 Only one glimpse before the daughter dissolved into darkness.

 The still of the night was no more.
 The reconnection of blood disturbed the darkness, it boiled, billowed, crushed onto the windows and doors like blackened waves.
 Outside, the daughter was leaning against the front door, holding back the waves of darkness.
 Inside, the mother was struggling for the door, and the father and the sister were pulling her back.
 As the daughter sent away the last wave of darkness, the mother b.roke free from the father’s arms, and she turned the doorknob...